HOW TO TRANSFORM A COAT CLOSET INTO STORAGE CLOSET

-It was time to relocate and/or organize the contents of our entry hall coat closet to a more useful storage closet.
+It was time to relocate and/or organize the contents of our entry hall coat closet into a more useful storage closet.

 The only storage is what is in the kitchen.
-This storage closet from coat closet makeover was in the works for years and once it made it to this list the plan was already in motion.
+This storage closet from coat closet makeover was in the works for years.

 It was this accident when I saw this goo creeping (spilling) out of the entry closet that set the plan into motion.
 All along, our coat closet really wanted to be a storage closet.